Pisot units, Salem numbers and higher dimensional projective manifolds with primitive automorphisms of positive entropy: Abelian varieties with primitive automorphisms of positive topological entropy and a few applications.

 \begin{proof} If $\pi : V \dasharrow B$ is an $f_{V}$-equivariant dominant rational map of connected fibers, then the Stein factorization of $\pi \circ \mu : U \dasharrow B$ is an $f_U$-equivariant dominant rational map of connected fibers, with $(\dim\, B$)-dimensional base space.
 As $f_U$ is primitive and $\dim\, V = \dim\, U = d$, it follows $\dim\, B = 0$ or $\dim\, B = d$.
 Hence $f_V$ is primitive. \end{proof}

-Corollary \ref{cor31} shows the second half part of Theorem \ref{thm2} (1). \begin{remark} The manifolds $M$ constructed in the proof of Corollary \ref{cor31} are not birational to a Calabi-Yau manifold nor a hyperk\"ahler manifold when $\dim M \ge 3$.
+\begin{remark} The manifolds $M$ constructed in the proof of Corollary \ref{cor31} are not birational to a Calabi-Yau manifold nor a hyperk\"ahler manifold when $\dim M \ge 3$.
 The reason is as follows.
 Notice that $\overline{M}$ is birational to $M$, has only isolated terminal singularities with numerically trivial canonical divisor and $\pi_1(\overline{M} \setminus S)$ is an infinite group for any proper closed algebraic subset $S$ such that ${\rm Sing}\,\overline{M} \subset S$.
-On the other hand, if $\overline{M}$ would be birational to a Calabi-Yau manifold or a hyperk\"ahler manifold, then they would be isomorphic in codimension one (see eg. \cite{Ka08}) so that $\pi_1(\overline{M} \setminus S) = \{1\}$ for some $S$ above of codimension $\ge 2$, a contradiction. \end{remark} \begin{corollary} Let $\alpha_d$ ($d =3$, $4$, $5$) be the first three smallest positive Pisot units of degree $d$ respectively (Example \ref{ex31}).
-Then the logarithm $2 \log \alpha_d$ ($d = 3$, $4$, $5$) is realized as the topological entropy of a primitive automorphism of an abelian varieties of dimension $d=3$, $4$, $5$ respectively.
-Moreover, $2 \log \alpha_3$ is also realized as the topological entropy of a primitive automorphism of a $3$-dimensional Calabi-Yau manifold and a $3$-dimensional smooth rational variety, and $2 \log \alpha_d$ ($d = 4$, $5$) is also realized as the topological entropy of a primitive automorphism of a $d$-dimensional smooth rationally connected variety $R_d$. \end{corollary} \begin{proof} In Theorem \ref{thm32}, we choose $E$ to be $E_{\omega} = \C/\Z + \omega\Z$ ($\omega = (-1 + \sqrt{-3})/2$).
-Then $f_d := f \in {\rm Aut}_{{\rm group}}\, (E_{\omega}^d)$ in Theorem \ref{thm32}, associated to $\alpha_d$ ($d = 3$, $4$, $5$), satisfies the first requirement.
+On the other hand, if $\overline{M}$ would be birational to a Calabi-Yau manifold or a hyperk\"ahler manifold, then they would be isomorphic in codimension one (see eg. \cite{Ka08}) so that $\pi_1(\overline{M} \setminus S) = \{1\}$ for some $S$ above of codimension $\ge 2$, a contradiction. \end{remark}